andrewgdotcom/ason/ason.md

     key1 US key2 ...
 GS value(1,key1) US value(1,key2) ... [ RS value(2,key1) US value(2,key2) ... ]

-The group separator [GS] is used to separate the first row, containing the column names (keys), from the rows (records) containing the values (fields).
+The group separator [GS] is used to separate the first row, containing the column names (keys), from the rows (records) containing the values.
 Empty keys are forbidden, and empty values MUST be indicated by [ENQ] (undefined).
 Otherwise, keys are plaintext and values are ASON text.
-If the table has keys but no records, then it SHOULD contain a single value [ENQ].
-If the table has no keys, then its stext SHOULD consist only of [ENQ].

 ### Array